-The graph on the left has a y axis starting at 0.
-The graph on the right has a y axis starting at 94.
+The first graph has a y axis starting at 0.
+The second has a y axis starting at 94.
 Both are valid representations of the data, but they give wildly different impressions of the difference between each value.
 If the y axis was not labelled, you would not be able to tell that it was the same data, nor how significant the difference actually is between each value.

 How often do we carefully read the axes and other labels on a graph?
 How often do we ask searching questions about the origins of the data, the meaning of the graph, and the validity of the representation?
 We have a terrible tendency, as a species, to bend at the knees when we see a graph, and treat it as valid and meaningful, without looking closely at the details.
 We must educate ourselves, and, most importantly, our children, to ensure that we are not so easily fooled.